alexjoverm/blog/source/_posts/Test-Styles-and-Structure-of-Vue-js-Components-in-Jest.md

   - VueJS
   - JavaScript
   - Testing
+description: >-
-description: vue-test-utils provide us with a set of utilities to assert on Vue.js components.
+  vue-test-utils provide us with a set of utilities to assert on Vue.js components.
+date: 2017-09-04 08:36:01
 ---

 [vue-test-utils](https://github.com/vuejs/vue-test-utils) provide us with a set of utilities to assert on Vue.js components.